Munyai-Tendani/Munyai-Tendani/README.md

 - 🔭 I’m currently working on Bright Coffee Shop Sales Analysis
-- 👯 I’m looking to collaborate on more projects
+- 👯 I’m looking forward to collaborate on more projects